-Abstract.
 Rhythmic seismicity associated with spine extrusion is a well-documented phenomenon at a number of dome-forming volcanic systems.
 At Unzen volcano, Japan, a four year dome-forming eruption concluded with the emplacement of a spine from October 1994 to February 1995, offering a valuable opportunity to further investigate seismogenic processes at dome-forming volcanoes.
-5 Using continuous data recorded at a seismic station located close to the dome, this study explores trends in the seismic activity during the extrusion of the spine.
-We identify a total of 12,208 seismic volcano-seismic events in the period between October 1994 and February 1995.
-Hourly event counts indicate cyclic activity with periods of ~40- to ~100-hours, attributed to pulsatory ascent defined by strain localisation and faulting at the conduit margins.
-Waveform correlation revealed two strong 10 clusters (a.k.a. multiplets, families) which are attributed to fracturing along the margins of the shallow, ascending plugspine.
-Further analysis indicates variable seismic velocities during the spine extrusion, as well as migration of the cluster sources along the spine margins.
-Our interpretation of the results from seismic data analyses is supported by previously published field and experimental observations, suggesting that the spine was extruded along an inclined conduit with brittle and ductile 15 failure deformation occurring along the margins.
-We infer that changes in stress conditions acting on the upper and lower spine margins led to deepening and shallowing of the faulting sources, respectively.
+Using continuous data recorded at a seismic station located close to the dome, this study explores trends in the seismic activity during the extrusion of the spine.
+We identify a total of 12 208 seismic events in the period between October 1994 and February 1995.
+Hourly event counts indicate cyclic activity with periods of ~ 40 to ~ 100 h, attributed to pulsatory ascent defined by strain localisation and faulting at the conduit margins.
+Waveform correlation revealed two strong clusters (a.k.a. multiplets, families) attributed to fracturing along the margins of the shallow, ascending plug.
+Further analysis indicates variable seismic velocities during spine extrusion, as well as migration of the cluster sources along the spine margins.
+Our interpretation of the results from seismic data analyses is supported by field and experimental observations, suggesting that the spine was extruded along an inclined conduit with brittle and ductile failure occurring along the margins.
+We infer that changes in stress conditions acting on the upper and lower spine margins led to deepening and shallowing of the faulting source, respectively.
 We demonstrate that the combination of geophysical, field and experimental evidence can help improve physical models of shallow conduit processes.